tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 The output tensors can also be remapped.
 For instance, some output tensor can be omitted.
 Other output tensor can be duplicated as well.
-As mentioned before, this does not change at all the underlying tf.Graph.
+As mentioned before, this does not change at all the underlying `tf.Graph`.
 The analogy with functions can be extended like this: F(...)->x,y is the original function.
 Remapping the outputs from [x, y] to just [y,y] means that the subgraph now represent the function M(F(...)) where M is the function M(a,b)->b,b.

 It is useful to describe three other kind of tensors:

 * internal: an internal tensor is a tensor connecting operations contained in the subgraph.
 One example in the subgraph representing the two operations A and B connected sequentially: -> A -> B ->.
 The middle arrow